crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 ```

 The result of this not useful and false marketing of Cereal
-for C++ is that engineers, even senior ones, are found
+for C++ is that engineers, even senior ones, are often found
-arguing for points which are patently false.
+arguing for points that are patently false.
 When you are
-under pressure to deliver and you make a decision it can
+under pressure to deliver, and you make a decision, it can
-seem like the only and the correct decision to you.
+seem like the only and correct decision to you.
 But
-if you make the wrong decision about a domain model format
+if you make the wrong decision about a domain model format,
-you can end up paying up to millions of dollars for the mistake.
+you can end up paying millions of dollars for the mistake.
 How is this?
 You now need to translate between one domain
 model using Protobufs in one group and Cereal used by another
 group.
 It will cost you at least $100,000 in software time
 to first author the translation layer, and it will be
 many times this to debug and maintain it.
-With the adaption
+With the adoption
-of AI these costs will be made lower but they will never
+of AI, these costs will be reduced, but they will never
 make up for the lack of a correct and accurate design discussion.

-I myself am *often wrong*; times I have been way wrong
+I myself am often wrong; times I have been way wrong
 are cataloged forever in my mind as things to avoid, particularly the big ones.

-The scary part of design is once you know you may be wrong
+The scary part of design is once you know you may be wrong,
 but you believe you are right in a conversation about design.

-Once this happens you
-enter the realm of philosophy about software, cost, and
+Once this happens, you enter the realm of philosophy about
-the fundamental truth.
-Then you dig deeper and deeper
+software, cost, and the fundamental truth.
+Then you dig
-until you hit what one friend calls bedrock truth.
+deeper and deeper until you hit what one friend calls bedrock truth.

 The fundamental truth here is that Cereal puts every field,
 null or not, on the wire.
 If you have a domain model
-with half null fields you lost more than all the time
+with half-null fields, you lose more than all the time
-you have gained on cereal messages which are fully populated.
+you have gained on cereal messages that are fully populated.
-Without this understanding or a cursory understanding of
+Without this understanding or even a cursory understanding of
-nulls on messages you have cost your company real engineering
+nulls in messages, you have cost your company real engineering
 money, defects, and a major time cost to your project.

-These kinds of debates and decisions which can lead to
+These kinds of debates and decisions that can lead to
 millions in software mistakes are common and can be seen
-in all software shops, along with their outcome, costs
+in all software shops, along with their outcomes, costs,
 and benefits, which become obvious over time.

 ### Debates about software

-In conversations of other developers it helps to have the
+In conversations with other developers, it helps to have the
 same foundations.
 Otherwise, you have repeated discussions
-about facts which are truths of the software formats
+about facts that are truths of the software formats
 and often general engineering truths.
 There
 is little less fulfilling activity than convincing someone
-else of a truth they can learn without you; and you are
+else of a truth they can learn without you, and you are
-willing to direct them but they are not willing to do the
+willing to direct them, but they are not willing to do the
 work to learn what you know.

 Principal Engineers are asked to write papers to "convince"
 others of what they know as bedrock truth.
 This turns
 the art of software development into one of authoring
-your fundamental truth in a paper which is consumable
+your fundamental truth in a paper that is consumable
 by both business people and engineers.
 This has become
 standard practice in large dot coms.
 It works sometimes
 in major dot coms.
 This is because they can afford
 to have ethereal conversations about the art of software
 development and write papers about why things should
 be done a certain way.
 Most businesses do not have this
 luxury and need to trust the instincts of their most senior
 engineer and take their word for it.
-This is frustrating
+This is frustrating,
 and also if you do not have a senior enough engineer at the
-helm your entire software effort can go sideways.
+helm, your entire software effort can go sideways.
 But
-you can not expect this engineer to write down the bedrock
+you cannot expect this engineer to write down the bedrock
 truth of why all beliefs are practiced; this is the equivalent
 of boiling down every experience and every project on the subject
 into a digestible summary document.
 This can be a pleasant
-exercise if one is writing a book, or a blog on the weekends;
+exercise if one is writing a book or a blog on the weekends;
 but to do this with the pressure of business competition
 is a senseless exercise for any small or medium business.

 ## How hard is Domain Model

-To build a domain model you first need to know what
+To build a domain model, you first need to know what
-the cost and difference is between using Protobufs, its
+the cost and difference are between using Protobufs, its
 close cousin Flatbuffers, and what binary vs. non-binary
 formats like JSON give you in cost and benefit.
 This is only the beginning.
-To say that Protobuffers has
+To say that Protobuffers have
 too high a cost is to lack an understanding of the problems
-you can face with JSON on the wire and in general which are many.
+you can face with JSON on the wire and in general, which are many.
-Problems with JSON include the lack of schema and an expensive
+Problems with JSON include the lack of a schema and an expensive
 non-binary wire format.
-Wihle JSON can be compressed and
+While JSON can be compressed and
-then compressed it is the same size; guess what, you must
+then compressed, it is the same size; guess what, you must
 then compress and decompress it.
 This involves turning on gzip
-compression for JSON, which is, let us say not a big deal,
+compression for JSON, which is, let us say, not a big deal,
 but it is a cost.
 The bigger cost is the CPUs; now you must
 run CPUs hot and take the time to compress and decompress every
 message.
 While this is very fast, once you have even a
-moderately interesting amount of messages like 1,000,000, the
+moderately interesting number of messages; for example 1,000,000, the
-cost can become 10s of seconds of CPU time to compress the
+cost can become tens of seconds of CPU time to compress the
-data, costing you tens of seconds of CPU time, and slowing
+data, costing you tens of seconds of CPU time and slowing
 down your data pipeline by up to ten seconds.
 With many
 finance data pipelines needing to be sub 5 seconds for
-effective real time reporting, you are now already
+effective real-time reporting, you are now already
 over your latency budget; time to start over.
 This need
 to start over when you have not properly allocated for
 performance is being referred to as shift-left performance,
 where you account for the non-functional latency and cost
 of a system at the earliest point possible.
 The reason
-for doing this is because of the extreme cost of u
+for doing this is because of the extreme cost of
 underestimating this cost later in the software development
 cycle, which in some cases would be a complete re-engineering
-at the cost which during design time can be a two-hour
+at the cost, which during design time can be a two-hour
 conversation and research process, usually leading to
 using protobufs to avoid the risk of needing it later!